l50/goutils/k8s/jobs/README.md

 **Returns:**

-string: The name of the first pod found that is associated with the job.
+string: The name of the first pod found that is associated with the job
-error: An error if no pods are found or if an error occurs during the pod retrieval.
+error: An error if no pods are found or if an error occurs during the pod retrieval

 ---